 You may even find yourself willing to forego return potential for steady income.

-A change in your mindset may drive changes how you consider shaping your portfolio and the investments you choose to fill it.
+A change in your mindset may drive changes in how you shape your portfolio and the investments you choose to fill it.

 Let’s examine how this might look at an individual level.